Dreamworld (Australia): Previous attractions

 Like all theme parks, attractions are sometimes closed due to age and replaced with more contemporary attractions.
 Dreamworld has seen this action used a great deal of times, with many attraction closures, replacements and expansions.

 Future attractions

-Like all theme parks, Dreamworld currently has several of proposed or under construction attractions in order to modernise, expand or replace the current attraction listings.
+Like all theme parks, Dreamworld currently has several proposed or under construction attractions in order to modernise, expand or replace the current attraction listings.

-Food, Beverages and Shopping Outlets
+Food, beverages and shopping outlets

-Dreamworld has a large variety when it comes to food, beverages and shopping.
 Dreamworld has several of food, beverages and shopping outlets located around the park with some shops themed around rides.
 The following is a list of outlets: